Create a room

 order to capture input events for the background of the room.
 It can also

 display a background image.
-Add it as a child of the root node.
+Add the node as a child of the root node.

 Currently, the background node is empty.
-From backgrounds.zip
+From backgrounds.zip, copy the

-file “pub_bg.png” to the rooms directory and set it as the texture
+file “pub_bg.png” to the game/rooms directory and set it as the Texture

 size of the image.